-For sea level rise and for sea surface temperatures, the level of resolution is still quite coarse, but the lack of spatial diversity does not require any improvements at this time.
+For sea level rise and for sea surface temperatures, the level of resolution is still quite coarse, but the lack of spatial diversity does not require any improvements there.

 What is the most important meteorological variable that needs research to determine the level of risk for each island?